youyanggu/covid19_projections/estimating-true-infections.md

 ## Disclaimer

 All of the work presented on this page has not been peer-reviewed, and so we encourage reading this with a healthy dose of skepticism.
+We hope that the reader can make their own conclusions based on the evidence we present.
 This is just one possible take on the situation, and the results are subject to change based on new data.

 Note that our use of the term *infection fatality rate (IFR)* refers to true deaths divided by true infections. **It is not age-adjusted**.
 As a result, if there is an increasing prevalence of the disease in a younger population, then the IFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.